 Corporate training consulting services may offer pre-packaged courses to businesses or work with them to refine current training courses and processes.
 Usually, consulting requires a combination of education, and extensive professional experience.

-M. Ed. degree programs with an appropriate specialization may also help graduates prepare to pursue career counselling as a career path.
-Career counselling involves helping individuals determine their career goals and then pursue appropriate training paths.
+M. Ed. degree programs with an appropriate specialization may also help graduates prepare to pursue career counseling as a career path.
+Career counseling involves helping individuals determine their career goals and then pursue appropriate training paths.
 Additional certification will most likely be required to pursue roles within K-12 school districts and colleges, while independent career consultancies may have different requirements.

 School Technology Consulting

 People specializing in school technology understand different types of software and hardware available to facilitate learning, and help teachers choose what’s appropriate for their students.
 M.Ed. degree programs that focus on instructional technology can help graduates prepare to pursue career opportunities that involve evaluating, designing, and providing feedback on instructional technology tools.

 Education Policy Development

 M.Ed. holders may also be in a position, depending on their degree specialization and high-level professional experience, to pursue roles in local, state, or federal government departments that set education policy.
 With a first-hand understanding of education, policy development specialists can work with politicians to help draft legislation, evaluate the effects of current legislation, and develop budget recommendations for new projects.

 Museums, aquariums, zoos, planetariums, and similar institutions all have an educational purpose.
 They make an effort to reach out to the local community to provide entertaining but educational exhibits, lectures, and activity days.
 As a result, these venues can utilize the skills of education coordinators who are experienced educators and M.Ed. holders.